 We will retain your data indefinitely or until you request us to do otherwise.
 When changes are made to this statement, we will publish the updated version to our website and notify you by other communications channels as we deem appropriate or necessary.

-The controller for your personal data is the Magdalene College, Cambridge, CB3 0AG.
-The person responsible for data protection at the time of issue, and the person who is responsible for monitoring compliance with relevant legislation in relation to the protection of personal data, is the Assistant Bursar, Mrs H Foord, firstname.lastname@example.org.
+The controller for your personal information is Magdalene College, Cambridge CB3 0AG.
+The Data Protection Officer for the College is the Office of Intercollegiate Services Ltd [12B King’s Parade, Cambridge; 01223 768745; email@example.com]: OIS Ltd. should be contacted if you have any concerns about how the College is managing your personal information, or if you require advice on how to exercise your rights as outlined in this statement.
+The person within the College otherwise responsible for data protection at the time of issue, and the person who is responsible for monitoring compliance with relevant legislation in relation to the protection of personal information, is the Assistant Bursar, Mrs H Foord, firstname.lastname@example.org.

 The legal basis for processing your personal data is that it is necessary for the purposes of our legitimate interests, where we have concluded that our interests do not impact inappropriately on your fundamental rights and freedoms, except where elsewhere in this statement we have indicated otherwise.
 You may ask us to explain our rationale at any time.